ap-csp-whs-2024-2025/intro-assignment-Jacalin678/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is I eat instant noodles almost everyday
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: why did you go bald
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in Tennis
+Giving hands initiative club